sarah-you/c0323-code-solutions/data-structures-stacks/data-structures-stacks-quiz-notes.md

   - push(), pop(), peek ()

 - What must you do to access the value at an arbitrary point in a stack (not just the "top")?
-  - use a sep function to access the value in the stack (use loops)
+  - use a sep function to access the value in the stack
+  - use loops to pop values until you find the one you need

 ## Notes